vishnukumarkvs/notes/Interview.md

 7. WHats a spring bean
    - Its a java object managed by Spring IOC container
-   - Spring IOC (inversion of control) manages creating beans, managing their l
+   - Spring IOC (inversion of control) manages creating beans, managing their lifecycle , injecting dependencies into them etc
+   -